Return to Home Page

 Arkle and Loch an Easain Uaine from top of Coir’ a’ Chruiter:

 At the bealach between the 778m top and the 808m top we saw a young deer in the distance.
-Instead of running away the inquisitive deer ran towards us, getting quite close and proceeded to run back and fore doing a wee dance.
+Instead of running away the inquisitive deer ran towards us and then proceeded to run back and fore doing a wee dance.

 Young deer (photo by Dave):